HD 65750: Characteristics

+The star has a radial velocity of 20 km/s.
+The star has a radius over 100 times wider than the Sun's; were it to replace the Sun, HD 65750 would extend past the orbit of Mercury.

 Nebulae

 The nebulae is a mystery as the variations in nebulae brightness appear to be unrelated to the host star.

 One theory is that rather than being an accreting protoplanetary disk the star may be an evolved star that is losing material.